MarkWarneke/markwarneke.github.io/_posts/2019-08-27-Blameless-Post-Mortems.md

 - Short Summary
 - Tags

-## Foster Documentation and eas of use
+## Foster documentation and eas of use

-Make it easy to document post-mortems (e.g. through tools) More people will record and detail the outcomes of post-mortems thatway.
-I will enable more organizational learning.
+Make it easy to document post-mortems (e.g. through tools).
+The easier it is, the more people will record and detail the outcomes of post-mortems.
+It will enable more organizational learning through a joined effort.

-## Avoid
+## Things to not do

+**Don't Blame!**

+**Don't punish!**

+**Foster Learning!**

 Avoid using “would have” or “could have” in statements.
 Be specific, its not a guessing game.